BrianHHough/search_with_machine_learning_course/week1/PROJECT.md

 }
 ```

-But these errored -- probably because I need to train the data on this:
+But these errored -- it needed the "store" attribute, which is not present here:
 ```json
 {
   "error": {